bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   title="Example 4 - Pass in an Object"
   alt="Example 4 - Pass in an Object." />

-The way we&apos;re going to do this here is we&apos;re going to pass in an object.
+<p>The way we&apos;re going to do this here is we&apos;re going to pass in an
+object.
 We have not yet worked with objects in JavaScript, they&apos;re coming, we&apos;re going to get to them later in our instruction about JavaScript, but will see them pop up a few times and this is one of those times.
-I&apos;ll explain it a little bit now, but we&apos;ll get into objects in more detail a bit later, and an object is an alternative way of storing data in JavaScript, and it comes with a key value pair.
+I&apos;ll explain it a little bit now, but we&apos;ll get into objects in more detail a bit later, and an object is an alternative way of storing data in JavaScript, and it comes with a key value pair.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 187. growbox animate width 710px (111) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">